harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 To configure a local runner build infrastructure for Windows, you need two machines:

 * A Windows machine where the Drone Runner will run.
+This machine must have Docker for Windows.
+The Drone Runner runs as a container.
-* A Linux machine where the delegate will run.
+* A Linux machine where the Harness Delegate will run.
+This machine must have Docker.
+The delegate runs as a container.

+There is a one-to-one relationship between Drone Runners and Harness Delegates.
+If you need to run 3 local hosts, each must have a runner and a delegate.

 ## Install the delegate